psolymos/moosecounter/inst/shiny/docs.md

 Finally we have the Composition Summary window.
 Here you can see the prediction intervals for total moose counts and composition by `SU_ID`.

+You can subset the data you want to explore by specifying the column defining the group and then the groups you want to keep.
+By default all data is displayed (**this only applies to the display, the download contains all data**).

-You can download the run info, settings, data, and bootstrap runs as an Excel file by clicking “Download results as Excel file”.
+You can download the run info, settings, data, and bootstrap runs as an Excel file by clicking “Download full results as Excel file